 Introduction to C# Literals

-Literals in C# are the fixed value used by a variable that is predefined and cannot be modified during the execution of the code.
-These are the convenient form of constant values like other variables but their values cannot be changed.
-The value used by a variable can be integer, decimal, floating type or string.
+Literals in C# are the fixed value used by a predefined variable that cannot be modified during the execution of the code.
+These are the convenient form of constant values like other variables, but their values cannot be changed.
+The value used by a variable can be integer, decimal, floating type, or string.
 There are different types of literals in C# with different forms.
 There are various types of literals in C#.

 - Integer Literals